zeeshan-akram-ds/Olist-ECommerce-Analysis/README.md

 4.  **Run the notebooks:**
     * Open `01_Data_Cleaning_and_Integration.ipynb` and run all cells.
 This will generate the `master_data.csv` in the `outputs/` folder.
     * Open `02_Analysis.ipynb` to review the complete exploratory data analysis.
+    * Open `03_RFM_Analysis.ipynb` to view the customer segmentation, value analysis, and strategic marketing playbook.